bayareala8s/training/non-technical/leadership/README.md

-Here are some behavioral interview questions tailored for an IT Lead Engineer position:
+Behavioral interview questions tailored for an IT Lead Engineer position:

 1. **Leadership and Team Management:**
    - **Describe a time when you had to lead a team through a difficult project.
 How did you ensure the team stayed motivated and on track?**

-Here's a structured example response to the question:

 ---

 **Describe a time when you had to lead a team through a difficult project.
 How did you ensure the team stayed motivated and on track?**